pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

       ]
    }

-There are three kinds of icons you can use, described below:
+There are two kinds of icons you can use, described below:

 FontAwesome icons
 -----------------